Click on one of the following to jump to that section. Hit the Back button to return here.

 I'll try and check this periodically and post a notification in my "weekly" ski trip report.
 But you may want to check this in case I forget.

 b.
-There are three WinterMT.com
+There are some WinterMT.com sites

-sites that list XC Ski Trails in the Lost Trail Chief Joseph Area.
+that list XC Ski Trails in the Lost Trail Chief Joseph Area.
 Use caution

 Trails at Lost Trail Pass.
 All these trails are at least in part in the

 Lost Trail Ski Area and all but the

 c.
 An AltaMeadow.Com Description & Map of Chief Joseph Trails: This is a good map of the groomed trails, although it's a little out of date.
 The "Continental Divide" trail on this map is now "Broadway" with the current CD Trail missing on the map.